abhiraj-ku/To-Do-List/README.md

 2.click on the list once to get a line strike indicating that you have done this task

-3. double click on the list to remove the item from the list
+3.double click on the list to remove the item from the list